Mithrandir

 A knowledge layer, not another chat window

 Mithrandir isn't a destination your team has to visit.
-It's a layer any AI tool can query mid-task — your coding assistant asks while it works, and gets back institutional context that is semantically relevant and access-controlled for the person driving.
+It ships as its own MCP server, a layer any AI tool can query mid-task: your everyday tools ask while they work, and get back institutional context that is semantically relevant and access-controlled for the person driving.

 - Cursor